ahmadalkawasmeh/Scrabble/README.md

   - Debugging of PlayerTest, TrayTest & LetterBag Test multithreading issues
   - AI now has the ability to place the first word
   - Refactoring of AI to be its own individual static class, instead of just a field within the Player class
   - Implemented functionality for the "cancel" buttons when first opening the game and selecting the number of players and AI

 - Daniel Kuchanski - 101182041
   - Implemented custom special square positioning
   - Debugging of PlayerTest, TrayTest & LetterBag Test multithreading issues
   - Added ability to export and import custom boards using XML
   - Added testing for XML input/output
-  - Created an extra custom board
+  - Created an extra custom board (board2.xml)
+  - New sequence diagram: XMLSequence.png

 - Ibtasam Rasool - 101186050
   - Implemented multi-level undo/redo functionality

 # Known Issues